Not Another Diet — Introduction

 Ten years ago I set about tackling a long out of reach goal.
 In the course of a year I lost almost 60 pounds, 90% of which I’ve kept off.
 Less than 10% of dieters accomplish this goal past the five year mark.

 I did it without counting calories, eliminating any food group, adopting a set program, or taking supplements.
 I didn’t push myself into uncomfortable workouts, pay for expensive training, or join a fitness boot camp.

 Instead, I began paying careful attention to what changes I could live with long-term.
 I wanted to lose weight with a system that I could rely on indefinitely.

 I’ve turned what I learned into a series of principles that will help you reshape your habits, thinking and environment.
-This piece serves as the introduction and the principles will be rolled out over the coming weeks.
+This piece serves as the introduction.

 Foremost, I learned the life you build has the biggest influence over sustained success.
 That life allows you the freedom to make good choices automatically.
 Put another way: your weight is a natural by-product of how you construct your life.*

 This is a deceptively simple idea with profound implications for lasting weight loss.
 I think we understand intuitively what it means to eat well and move our bodies, what we don’t understand is the way our environment supports or sabotages our efforts.

 I also learned that the diet and fitness industry complicate matters for most people instead of clarifying.
 They know you need to eat less and move more and instead of helping you address the obstacles to doing that, they conceive of narrow plans that force you to remove entire categories of foods.
 You eat less by design, but rarely is that solution sustainable.

 Why we keep dieting.